gmlc-dispatches/dispatches/docs/models/fossil/integrated_ultra_supercritical_powerplant.rst

 Model Structure
 ---------------

-For the construction of the integrated power plant model, the power plant model described in :ref:`Ultra-Supercritical Power Plant` model is used as the base model to integrate the charge and discharge storage systems to a fixed optimal location in the plant.
-The optimal location and design of both storage systems are obtained using the :ref:`Design of Integrated Ultra-Supercritical Power Plant` model.
-The integrated model is also constructed using the unit models from the power generation unit model library in addition to the IAPWS property package for steam and water, and the Solar salt property package for the storage material in the storage heat exchangers.
-The charge system comprises a storage heat exchanger, a splitter, a cooler, and a pump, while the discharge storage system includes a storage heat exchanger, a splitter, and a turbine, the latter used to produce power with the new generated steam.
+For the construction of the integrated power plant model, the :ref:`Ultra-Supercritical Power Plant` model is used as the base model to integrate the charge and discharge heat exchangers.
+The optimal integration point and design of both storage heat excahngers are obtained using the :ref:`Design of Integrated Ultra-Supercritical Power Plant` model.
+The integrated model is also constructed using the unit models from the power generation unit model library in addition to the IAPWS property package for steam and water, and the Solar salt property package in the storage heat exchangers.
 The unit models used are shown in the table below:

 ================================= =====================================================================
 Unit Model                        Units in Flowsheet